Delirium (Lacuna Coil album): Promotion

-On December 8, 2015, the band announced recording sessions had taken place, and the new album would be titled Delirium.
-Then, on March 10, 2016, the album cover and track listing were revealed.
+On 8 December 2015, the band announced recording sessions had taken place, and the new album would be titled Delirium.
+Then, on 10 March 2016, the album cover and track listing were revealed.

-On April 8, 2016, the band officially announced that they would return to North America for the "Delirium Worldwide" tour to promote the album.
+On 8 April 2016, the band officially announced that they would return to North America for the "Delirium Worldwide" tour to promote the album.
 The first leg of the tour would have support from Butcher Babies as direct support.
 9Electric, and Painted Wives would support as well.
 The very same day, the lead single "The House of Shame" was released through Revolver Magazine.
-The second leg of the "Delirium Worldwide" tour details were announced on April 20, 2016.
+The second leg of the "Delirium Worldwide" tour details were announced on 20 April 2016.
 Three dates were added where Lacuna Coil would directly support Halestorm.
-Beginning May 31, 2016, the California-based metal band Stitched Up Heart would replace Butcher Babies as main support.
+Beginning 31 May 2016, the California-based metal band Stitched Up Heart would replace Butcher Babies as main support.

-The title track and second single, "Delirium" was offered for free streaming via Loudwire on April 22, 2016.
-On May 6, 2016 Lacuna Coil officially premiered a third single entitled "Ghost in the Mist".
+The title track and second single, "Delirium" was offered for free streaming via Loudwire on 22 April 2016.
+On 6 May 2016 Lacuna Coil officially premiered a third single entitled "Ghost in the Mist".
 Anyone who pre-ordered a digital copy from iTunes Store or Amazon Music was immediately able to download "Ghost in the Mist", "Delirium" and "The House of Shame".

-On May 30, 2016, the band began a small viral marketing based "treasure hunt" via Facebook.
+On 30 May 2016, the band began a small viral marketing based "treasure hunt" via Facebook.
 Members of the band, including Scabbia and Coti-Zelati have visited various Best Buy locations in the United States to hide autographed guitar picks inside the stores.
 Coti-Zelati punctured the outer packaging of at least one copy of the album so that the pick was inside.
 Scabbia has posted a number of videos on her personal Facebook page to give fans clues as to what stores the picks are located at as well as where they are hidden.
 She stated in one of her videos, "We're not supposed to do that but please love us, Best Buy.
 We love our fans."

-On June 1, 2016, Lacuna Coil officially announced a European headlining tour beginning in October 2016.
-On July 21, a music video for the track, "Delirium" was released on Vevo.
-On March 22, 2017, a music video for the track, "Blood Tears Dust" was also released on Vevo.
+On 1 June 2016, Lacuna Coil officially announced a European headlining tour beginning in October 2016.
+On 21 July, a music video for the track, "Delirium" was released on Vevo.
+On 22 March 2017, a music video for the track, "Blood Tears Dust" was also released on Vevo.
 It was one of two Lacuna Coil videos directed by Cosimo Alemà with the production company, Borotalco.tv.
 It is the first Lacuna Coil video to debut their new guitarist, Diego Cavallotti.
 Both videos also star actor, Andrew Harwood Mills.
-The second video clip will be for the track, "You Love Me 'Cause I Hate You" was released May 15.
+The second video clip will be for the track, "You Love Me 'Cause I Hate You" was released 15 May.